01-edu/public/subjects/macro_calculator/README.md

 }
 ```

-Besides the name and the content of the calories array, that are strings, everything else are floats.
+The name and the content of the calories array will be `strings`, all other values will be `floats`.

-As the result of the function you should return a json with the following format (Macros struct):
+The function should return a json with the following format (Macros struct):

 ```json
     "cals": <calories>,